-We appreciate your interest in learning more about our Docent Volunteer Program at the Richard Nixon Presidential Library and Museum.
-Our docents have been instrumental to the Library since it opened in 1990, welcoming thousands of visitors and sharing with them the interesting legacy of President Richard M. Nixon.
+We appreciate your interest in learning more about the Docent Volunteer Program at the Richard Nixon Presidential Library and Museum.
+Joining the Docent Guild is a serious commitment of your valuable time.

 A Docent’s main priority is to greet visitors and share approved information about President Nixon in historical context.
 When you become a Docent your knowledge, your enthusiasm, and your overall spirit of service will make an enduring impression on our guests from around the globe.